 Cooking classes are available all around Bali but there are tons in Ubud as it’s one of the most popular activities in Ubud.
 Most are just outside of town and though they are a more expensive Bali activity they are totally worth it.

-You will learn to make traditional Balinese dishes, see the techniques used and then get to taste just how delicious all of the dishes are from soups to mains to desserts.
+You will learn to make Balinese dishes, see the techniques used and then get to taste just how delicious all of the dishes are from soups to mains to desserts.

 Check out less busy rice terraces